 The Hedera Portal is where developers create test accounts that enable building applications in development, risk-free, and cost-free environments (testnet, preview, or local network).
-The portal is a vital part of the Hedera ecosystem because it is effectively an onramp onto Hedera test networks and a faucet for test HBAR, meaning accounts created using the portal receive 10,000 test HBAR every 24 hours.
+The portal is a vital part of the Hedera ecosystem because it is effectively an onramp onto Hedera test networks, meaning accounts created using the portal can be topped up to 1,000 testnet HBAR every 24 hours with a manual request.
+As an alternative for existing accounts, developers can use this faucet to anonymously collect up to 100 testnet HBAR every 24 hours.

 As part of our updates to the Hedera portal, it now supports the creation of Hedera testnet accounts that use ECDSA keys.
 These accounts are compatible with the most ubiquitous EVM ecosystem wallets, development libraries, and tools – and it only takes one click!

 Start by creating a Hedera Developer Portal login — for this, you’ll enter an email address and answer a few quick questions.